MartinBradbury/trihub/README.md

 ### Create a Performance

-This page allows users to create a performance.
-They can add content about the event, the date the completed the event, which event it was and their performance time.
-The completed date will only allow a date of today or before to stop users creating a performance in the future that has not happened yet.
-Once the performance is created, the user will be directed back to the performance page where their performance will not be visible.
-The cancel button navigates the user back to the performance page.
+This page facilitates the creation of a new performance entry.
+Users can input details regarding the event, including the date of completion, the specific event name, and their recorded performance time.
+To prevent users from entering future performances that haven't occurred, the system restricts the completed date to today or earlier dates only.

+Upon successfully creating the performance, users are redirected back to the performance page, where their newly entered performance will ne visible.
+Clicking the cancel button will take users back to the performance page without saving any changes.

 #### Performance form and error handling
 ![Create Performance](/src/assets/readme/percreatform.png)